Ganymede-Bio/website-docusaurus/docs/nodes/App/SciNote_Write.md

 - **data_input** : `Dict[str, bytes]`
     - Objects to retrieve from cloud storage
 - **base_url** : `str`
-    - Base URL for eLabNext to retrieve data from / post data to
+    - Base URL for SciNote to retrieve data from / post data to
 - **token** : `str`
     - token used for API access
 - **ganymede_context** : `GanymedeContext`